dseguy/phptips/tips/not_same_error.rst

 When accessing an object as an array, without ArrayAccess, PHP raises a Fatal Error and stops.

+ It is critical to check the syntax used to access an object.

 .. image:: ../images/not_same_error.png

 * `Array (PHP manual) <https://www.php.net/manual/en/language.types.array.php>`_